-Quick dawn patrol missions, yo yo powder laps, overly optimistic early season explorations, big wilderness tours, and more than few resort days were all part of our test.
-We dragged boards to the Southern Hemisphere to test during August.
-Skinned up frozen volcanoes in the North American spring.
-We rode as much soft snow as we could find during the heart of winter in our home base of the Sierra Nevada.
+The best way we can test splitboards is to actually go splitboarding.
+Quick dawn patrol missions, yo-yo powder laps, overly optimistic early-season explorations, big wilderness tours, and more than few resort days were all part of our test.
+We skinned up frozen volcanoes in the North American spring and rode as much soft snow as we could find during the heart of winter in our home base of the Sierra Nevada.
 We switched between boards regularly to drill down on the distinguishing attributes between them.

 We extensively researched the market to identify the best products available.
 From there, we began a fine-tuned vetting process to sort out the ones who might fall short.
 After going through our candidates with a fine-tooth comb, only the best products remain.
 In this elite pool, we believe every product has a shot at an award in our comprehensive and comparative review.

 Each board ranked highly in our selection process, and that is a winner in itself.
 After selecting the boards, we then go and purchase the products ourselves.
 Yep, we buy the product to eliminate any biases that can be imposed in a review.
 After the products are in our hands, we begin our testing process.
 The splitboard review heavily relied on in-field testing.
 Over time, we were able to sort out the distinctions and performance attributes of boards.
 The result is our comprehensive review, which outlines lines each board in the metrics of firm snow, powder, climbing, playfulness, and binding adjustability.

 We splitboarded a lot, whether it was guiding or personally shredding.
 We took notes on our experience and each board's inherent performance.